Pyt45/web-server/README.md

 </br>It will allow you to setup the following parameters :
 - `server` -- to define several virtual servers (with multiple server blocks).
 - `server_name` -- to identify a specific server block thanks to host header.
-- `listen` -- to configure on which port the server will be listening (only one `listen` per `server` block).
+- `port` -- to configure on which port the server will be listening.
-- `error` -- to set a path for custom error pages.
+- `error_page` -- to set a path for custom error pages.
 - `location` -- to set parameters for a specific route.
 - `index` -- to serve a default file if none match the requested URI.
 - `root` -- to route the requested URI to another directory.
 - `upload_path` -- to set a specific directory for upload requests.
 - `autoindex` -- to list all files present in the targeted directory.
-- `allow_method` -- to define the allowed methods for HTTP requests.
+- `allowed_methods` -- to define the allowed methods for HTTP requests.
 - `cgi` -- to configure a cgi to execute for a specific file extenstion (php-cgi for .php files for example).

 ![Alt text](https://github.com/llefranc/42_webserv/blob/main/config_file_example.png)